 Sore throat can ruin the best plans.
 The best intentions.
 The best of everyone!
 So, we’ve got a fabulously entertaining (if you aren’t the one with said sore throat) story and 15 different home remedies to help you get past your sore throat without those nasty chemicals!

-As I lay in bed sleeping peacefully, something inside of me must of thought I didn’t have enough crap to deal with.
-In dreamless slumber, my body devised a plan to put more on my schedule, help add a little stress before Thanksgiving, where who knows how many people will be visiting.
-So, as I woke up, it began it’s plan.
+Whenever possible, I’m all about home remedies!
+After all, my people were well long before the English began killing us with disease and weapons!As I lay in bed sleeping peacefully, something inside of me must of thought I didn’t have enough crap to deal with.
+In dreamless slumber, my body devised a plan to put more on my schedule, help add a little stress before Thanksgiving, where who-knows-how-many people will be visiting.

-My body jumped into action, as it is good at conniving evil plans, the left side of my throat began to swell as I swallowed and my left nostril, not to be outdid, filled itself with mucus so that only half of my nose could be deemed useful.
+My body jumped into action, as it is good at conniving evil plans, the left side of my throat began to swell first as I swallowed and my left nostril, not to be outdid, filled itself with mucus so that only half of my nose could be deemed useful.

 Aaah, teamwork.
 An essential function of any successful team.

 And here I was worried that I might actually get my house ready, grocery shopping done and the laundry caught up a few days in advance.
 What a fool I must be!
 So, in my brilliance I began launching a defense.